BASIC RESEARCH TEAM

 Mieu received her Bachelor of Science in biological sciences with a focus in microbiology and minor in chemistry in 2010.
 She received much of her training during her time at UT Southwestern Medical Center and the University of Florida under the direction of Hongtao Yu, Ph.D., and Benoit I. Giasson, Ph.D., respectively, learning how to handle, maintain and conduct investigations on mouse models for various neurodegenerative diseases.
 In the last three years, she has furthered her training at Mayo Clinic’s Florida campus under the direction of Rosa Rademakers, Ph.D.,where she contributed to the study of Tmem106b as apotential protective variant against frontotemporal lobar degeneration in progranulin mutation carriers.Apart from science, Mieu enjoys rock climbing, running, and cooking.

-NEUROSURGERY CLINICAL TEAM
+NEUROSURGERY CLINICAL AND TRANSLATIONAL TEAM

 Tito G. Vivas-Buitrago, M.D.